jinhuang/melody-join/README.md

 How To Run
 ----
 The implementation uses Apache Maven for dependency management.
-You can run `mvn clean install assembly:single` to generate the jar file.
+You can run `mvn clean package` to generate the jar file.
 Additionally, make sure your environment meets the following requirement
 - Apache Hadoop 2.0+
 - Apache Hama 0.7.0-SNAPSHOT